hl2vr/hl2vr.github.io/_pages/faq.md

 ### Two-handed weapons?

 Yes!
+Most weapons can be held two-handed.

-Some weapons can (and should) be held two-handed to reduce recoil and spread.
-(For example, two-handing the SMG will significantly reduce recoil.)
+Some weapons are *designed* to be held two-handed to reduce recoil and spread: SMG and Combine Pulse Rifle

-Some weapons *require* two hands to use.
-(For example, the shotgun needs to be pumped in between shots.)
-HL2VR is currently in an open beta, and some of the weapons we plan to add two-handed support to have not been fully implemented yet.
+Some weapons *require* two hands to use: Shotgun (needs to be pumped in between shots.)

 <br />